 Slime-molds (myxomycetes) love it here.
 These used to be lumped with fungi but deserved having their own kingdom.
+Their name is misleading as they have nothing to do with molds.
+Presently they are most commonly regarded as “social amoebas” and called the Dictyostelids.

 These grow from spores as amoeba-like organisms which, if needed, can reversibly form a flagella.
 When two of them are compatible and hook up to mate, they fuse together into one organism.
 Rather than producing offspring, they continue to divide and grow together as a single *multi*nuclear organism with shared protoplasm.
 The form taken by this increasingly kinky relationship is called a plasmodium.
 Under certain conditions the plasmodium will crawl to the surface like some gigantic amoeba and form one of four types of fruiting bodies that eventually dries out to release new spores and start the cycle over.
 The organization and complexity of those fruiting bodies is mind boggling in the details as the images below will illustrate.
 Where the fruiting structures need connective or supportive parts some of the individuals sacrifice themself to become nonreproducing structural components in order to enable the reproduction of the majority.